 The surrounding of the Mall of the Emirates are far from everything else.
 I would not recommend it.

 I hope to have helped and enjoy you and yout boyfriend a nice trip about 8 years ago

 I've stayed at the Address Hotel Downtown Dubai and would rate it as one of my favourite hotels in Dubai. http://www.theaddress.com/en/hotel/downtown-burj-dubai-1-2

 Has an amazing view of the Burj Khalifa (the tallest building in the world), the stunning Dubai Fountain and is flanked by The Dubai Mall, the world's largest shopping and entertainment centre!
-What more can you ask more? ... and it's got a really good SPA! over 7 years ago
+What more can you ask more? ... and it's got a really good SPA! about 8 years ago

 You can come and stay with us at Versailles Hotel, Al Rigga in Deira -we are a full service hotel .As regards your issue about staying together,there wont be any issue at our hotel.Check out any online travel agent or email me with the details-

 email@example.com over 8 years ago

 Recently I visited Dubai.
 With 63 other students i've stayed in the Marco Polo hotel in Dubai.
 The Marco Polo hotel is a really nice hotel!
 It is located in the district of 'Deira' From their it is easy to go to the metro station.
 The marco polo hote is nice as the breakfast is good( you can choose from a lot of dishes and the food is good!).
 The swimming pool is also really nice and the staff is friendly.
-Inside the Marco Polo hotel you can find several good restaurants, like Chopsticks. over 7 years ago
+Inside the Marco Polo hotel you can find several good restaurants, like Chopsticks. almost 8 years ago